Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: -Invariants of Hermitian vector bundles over arithmetic curves

 then $U: G \lra E$ is $\OK$-linear.
 This is indeed the case, since any such $U$ is $\OK$-linear if and only if $U_\C := U \otimes_\Z Id_\C$ is linear as a map of modules over the ring $\OK \otimes_\Z \C \simeq \bigoplus_{\sigma: K \hra \C} \C$.

-\section{$\theta$-Invariants of hermitian vector bundles over arithmetic curves}
+\chapter{$\theta$-Invariants of Hermitian vector bundles over arithmetic curves}

-This section is devoted to the definitions and to some basic properties of the $\theta$-invariants of (finite-rank) hermitian vector bundles over arithmetic curves.
-Their extensions to infinite-dimensional hermitian vector bundles established in the latter sections of this article, as well as their Diophantine applications discussed in its sequel, will depend on these properties.
+This chapter is devoted to the definitions and to some basic properties of the $\theta$-invariants of (finite-rank) Hermitian vector bundles over arithmetic curves.
+Their extensions to infinite-dimen\-sional Hermitian vector bundles established in the latter chapters of this monograph, as well as their Diophantine applications discussed in its sequel, will depend on these properties.

-As explained in the Introduction, the definitions of the invariants $\hot$ and $\hut$ are implicit in the classical works of Hecke and F. K. Schmidt.
-Formal definitions and some of their basic properties already appear in \cite[6.2]{Roessler93}, \cite[1.4]{Morishita95}, and, most importantly from the perspective of this article, in the work of van der Geer and Schoof \cite{vanderGeerSchoof2000} and of Groenewegen \cite{Groenewegen2001}.
+As explained in the Introduction (see \ref{origins}, \emph{supra}), the definitions of the invariants $\hot$ and $\hut$ have their origins in the classical works of Hecke and F. K. Schmidt on the functional equations of number fields and functions fields over finite fields.
+Formal definitions and some of their basic properties already appear in \cite{Roessler93}, Section 6.2, and, most importantly from the perspective of this monograph, in the work of van der Geer and Schoof \cite{vanderGeerSchoof2000} and of Groenewegen \cite{Groenewegen2001}.

-In this section, we give a self-contained and streamlined presentation of the theory of $\theta$-invariants, adapted to our later use of them.
-We notably emphasize the importance of their subadditivity properties (see notably Lemma \ref{gaussiansumpreimage} and Section \ref{remsubadd}), which play a key role in the proof of the main results of this article in Section \ref{SectionSum}.
+In this chapter, we give a self-contained and streamlined presentation of the theory of $\theta$-invariants, adapted to our later use of them.
+We notably emphasize the importance of their subadditivity properties (see notably Lemma \ref{gaussiansumpreimage} and Section \ref{remsubadd}), which play a key role in the proof of the main results of this monograph in chapter \ref{SectionSum}.